angelmz/learn-elixir-with-tests/markdown/hello-world.md

 ## How it works

-When you write a program in Elixir, you will have an `elixir` module defined with a function inside it.
+- When you write a program in Elixir, you will have an `elixir` module defined with a function inside it.
 Modules are ways of grouping up related Elixir code together.

-The `defmodule` keyword is how you define a function with a name and a body.
+- The `defmodule` keyword is how you define a function with a name and a body.

-The `def` keyword is how you define a function with a name and a body.
+- The `def` keyword is how you define a function with a name and a body.

+- Functions in Elixir implicitly return the last expression the function without the need specify the `return` keyword like in other languages.

+- The @spec keyword is used to specify the types of the arguments and the return value of a function.
+  - We are expecting `say_hello/0` to return the `:ok` atom because `IO.puts` returns it after printing a message.

 ## How to test

 How do you test this?
 It is good to separate your "domain" code from the outside world (side-effects).
-The `IO.puts` is a side effect (printing to stdout\ and the string we send in is our domain.
+The `IO.puts` is a side effect (printing to stdout) and the string we send in is our domain.

 So let's separate these concerns so it's easier to test